jpatel98/glampbnb/readme.md

 # [Glambnb Rental Management System](https://jade-sparkling-rhinoceros.cyclic.app)

 ## Overview
-Glambnb is a web-based application designed for managing rental properties.
-It allows users to view, add, edit, and delete rental listings.
-This system is specifically tailored for data entry clerks to manage rental properties and for customers to browse available rentals.
+Glambnb is your one stop shop for managing glamping properties.
+It allows users to view, add, edit, and delete listings.
+This system is specifically tailored for data entry clerks to manage properties and for customers to browse available glamping sites.

 ## Features
 - **User Authentication**: Supports user login and logout.